gevans3000/bitdash3/TASKS.md

 ---

 ### **TASK 10: Data Freshness & Reliability** (60 min)
+**Implementation Details:**
+- Enhanced `DataFreshnessIndicator` with color-coded status
+- Added `data-health.ts` to monitor API latency and errors
+- Updated `smart-cache.ts` for auto-refresh and fallback

 **Goal:** Ensure users always know how current their data is

 **Files to create/edit:**